open-contracting/ocdskit/README.rst

 schema-strict
 ~~~~~~~~~~~~~

 For any required field, adds "minItems" if an array, "minProperties" if an object and "minLength" if a string and "enum", "format" and "pattern" are not set.
+For any array field, adds "uniqueItems".

 ::